jettyio/smash2025/content/_index.md

 We invite researchers to submit 4 page extended abstracts under the research areas defined below.

-#### Sustainability, Healthcare and Safety, that's a bit of an odd mix - what's the deal?
-You’re not wrong.
-But that's kind of the point!
-We’re firm believers that creating spaces that cut across academic boundaries yields compelling insights.

-This event explores how AI in Sustainability and Healthcare are on parallel regulatory and operational trajectories and that they might benefit from a mutual exchange of ideas, governance and tooling.

 #### ML Safety, Privacy, Model Accountability and Alignment:
 - Safety, robustness and alignment of ML systems
 - ML systems and software traceability